scheid/data-synthesizer/projects/data-synthesizer/README.md

 A calculated field is different that a field that you use a formatting function with.
 All non-calculated fields are generated and assigned first, and then the calculated fields are assigned.
 The field value is completely determined by the value you return from the function that you assign to the 'fn' parameter.

 The first parameter passed into that function is an object with all fields and values for the record.
 This allows you to assign a variables values based on other values in the same record.

 The second parameter is the entire dataset, as calculated up to that point.
 This will be an array of objects.

 The third parameter is the record index of the current record in the dataset.
-This allows you to refer to other records in a relative way, for example if you want to do the calculated value based on other records relative to the current one.
+This allows you to refer to other records in a relative way, for example if you want to do the calculated value based on the record immediately preceeding the current one, you could just subtract 1 from `fieldIndex`, and the previous record object would be accessed as `dataset[fieldIndex - 1]`.

 The example below is sort of a nonsense example, that just combines the person first and last name into a string and uses that as the field value.
-The object field names will be the field names in your configuration object.
+The object field names will be the field names you specify in the configuration object.

 ```
 {